What is embryo culture?

 Distant crosses may fail due to one or more several reasons. e.g.

-• Inability of pollen to germinate, failure of the pollen tubes to grow or perhaps more commonly due to the degradation of endosperm.
+• Inability of pollen to germinate, failure of the pollen tubes to grow, or perhaps more commonly due to the degradation of the endosperm.

-Recovery of hybrid from Hordeum vulgare and Secale cereale , Triticum aestivum and Agropyran repens, Hordeum vulgare and Triticum species including T. aestivum .
-In case of triticale rare combination between Triticum and cereale develop viable seeds.
+• When an embryo fails to develop due to endosperm degeneration, embryo culture is used to recover hybrid plants.
+Embryo culture has been widely used for this purpose. e.g. Recovery of hybrid from Hordeum vulgare and Secale cereale, Triticum aestivum and Agropyran repens, Hordeum vulgare, and Triticum species including T. aestivum.
+In the case of Triticale, a rare combination between Triticum and cereale develop viable seeds.

-In some cases of distant hybridization, chromosome are gradually eliminated from the zygote.
+In some cases of distant hybridization, chromosomes are gradually eliminated from the zygote.

-• Chromosomes elimination has been reported in certain interspecific crosses in Nicotiana and Hordeum and in crosses between Triticum aestivum and Hordeum vulgare.
+• Chromosome elimination has been reported in certain interspecific crosses in Nicotiana and Hordeum and in crosses between Triticum aestivum and Hordeum vulgare.

 • When Hordeum vulgare or T. aestivum are used as male and Hordeum bulbosum is used as female, the embryos obtained from such crosses are generally haploid carrying the haploid genomes of H. vulgare and T. aestivum, respectively.

-• In fact this cross was the basis for large scale haploid production programmes in barley.
+• In fact this cross was the basis for large-scale haploid production programs in barley.

-In a few cases, embryo development may be blocked by an incompatibility between cytoplasms of the species used as female and the genome of the species used as male.
-Such an interaction more generally, leads to hybrid weakness and male sterility in the hybrids .
-In a few cases , embryo development may also be prevented.
+In a few cases, embryo development may be blocked by an incompatibility between the cytoplasms of the species used as female and the genome of the species used as male.
+Such an interaction more generally, leads to hybrid weakness and male sterility in the hybrids.
+In a few cases, embryo development may also be prevented.